openchattanooga/open-data-automation/docs/fme/workflow-organization.md

 #### Main Workflow

 This is the project's main FME data extraction workflow.
 These workflows can be run independently if needed.
-So, it is best to give the filename of the workflow something close to the name of the actual dataset instead of something generic.
+So it is best to give the filename of the workflow something close to the name of the actual dataset instead of something generic.

 ### Grouping Multiple Workflows